-This game is designed to help new classmates to get know each other better.
+This game is designed to help new classmates to get to better know each other, while playing, in first lessons.

 Skills: Speaking, Listening.